Paralegal Certificate Overview

 This certificate program accommodates professionals in Greater Orlando and Central Florida

-- Legal assistants and staff wishing to enhance or advance their careers by earning a professional credential
+- Legal assistants and staff wishing to enhance or advance their careers

 - Career changers seeking a professional career with strong compensation

-Certificate from Rollins College:
+Receiving a Certificate from Rollins College

 Upon meeting the necessary requirements of the program you will receive a certificate of completion from Rollins College, on behalf of the Hamilton Holt School’s Center for Lifelong Learning.